 And all those who participate in dance in any form or location, this includes public school teachers, administrators, policy makers, private dance studio personnel, associations, businesses, corporations as well as dance researchers and scholars.

-2. Developing activities and projects:
+2. Developing initiatives and projects:

 - Create a worldwide network for dance education and research

 - Organize a conference every three years.
-The 2018 conference will take place in Adelaide, Australia.

 - Organize events supporting the 'One Billion Rising' movement annually in February